madhusriram012/atlan_sql_front/README.md

 <img width="699" alt="image" src="https://github.com/madhusriram012/atlan_sql_front/assets/75003175/e8750ca2-8a9d-4759-9679-1dfb5c380c77">

 ### Brainstorming

-For day-to-day life, data analytics might require,
+Brainstorming started with gathering necessary information required for the data analystics team to have smooth expereince by using the tool.
+With the gathered information, few important topics were picked and featured were built based on those needs.
+The following are the topics the features were focussed on,
-1. Query execution and result visualization
+* Query execution and result visualization
-2. Query history and version control
+* Query history
-3. Performance tuning suggestion
+* Performance tuning suggestion
-4. Security and access control
+* Security and access control
-5. Collaboration and sharing.
-With these initial thoughts I started implementing the features
+* Collaboration and sharing.

 ### Features

-1. Tab Based Interface: An easy-to-use tab based interface allows the user to switch between multiple queries at once.
-Each tab maintains its own separate state, so as long as you don't reload the page, you can jump right back to where you left a tab.
+1. Tab Based Interface (Query execution and result visualization): Tab based interface allows the user to switch between multiple queries at once.
+Helps to improve their speed and keep different queires seperately in case if they need to switch.

-2. Dynamic Table Views: The list of tables is fetched at first, but the actual data isn't.
-Only when you click on the name of a table, are the entries fetched.
+2. Dynamic Table Views (Query execution and result visualization): The list of tables will be fetched without loading all the data.
+Only when the user selects the name of a table, the results will be loaded in pagination view.
 Keeping the application lightweight, and swift.

-3. Result Table Features: You can sort the data in alphabetical or in ascending order and the vice versa by just clicking the up and down arrows and one can view the schema of a particular table.
-The cool feature is that one can search in the table using the input box which fetches the required text instantly.It also shows how many rows are being displayed.
+3. Result Table Features (Query execution and result visualization): This gives flexitiy for the user to do actions on the fetched results.
+The user can sort/search/move to different set of results using pagination.
+4. Search Tables (Query execution and result visualization): The user can search for the table names.
+In real production environment, there will be lot of tables which needs to be searched.
+This feature saves time by identifying required table faster.
+5. History  (Query History): History tab shows the list of quiers which was used.
+6. Dedicated account (Security and access control): The user will have decidated account which allows to authenticate and authorise user.
+Some users can access certai table and some can't.
+This account helps to manage these restrictions.
+7. Sharing (Collaboration and sharing): Users can share the query to the users in the organisation or the team.
+8. Download (Collaboration and sharing): User can download the result in different formats (CSV, Json , XML) for future use or also for sharing.

-4. Result Statistics: The user will also be alerted about the time taken to complete a query, giving the user a measure to check the performance of the system.
+9. Result Statistics (Performance tuning suggestion): The statics about the number of rows and the time taken were displayed.
+This helps to tune the queires to have better performance.

-Ability to save the results as JSON, XML, or CSV: This application includes functionality to save the results of a query in JSON, XML, and CSV formats.
+### Few more add-ons:

+1. Saved Option - This helps the user to save the report/query which can be used later.
+2. Schema - The result table also shows the schema of the table which will be useful to identify the types of the columns.
+3. Environments - The user can switch between different environments.
+As in real time, the user will have multiple environments to work on.

 ### Optimisations